AlifAfiq/Accounting-Portfolio/README.md

 ---

-### 2. Accounts Receivable Aging & Collection Dashboard
+### 2. Financial Reporting & Audit Memorandum using XERO

 **Link:**

   - [GitHub Repository](https://github.com/AlifAfiq/Accounts-Receivable-Aging-Collection-Dashboard)

-**Description:** A practical project to simulate the management of accounts receivable using aging analysis, helping identify overdue invoices and prioritize collections.
+**Description:** A hands-on project involving the preparation of financial statements using XERO, followed by an audit-style investigation into discrepancies found in the trial balance.
+The project includes generating a trial balance, income statement, balance sheet, and aged receivables summary, and producing a professional audit memorandum addressing errors in revenue and purchase entries.

 **Skill:**

-- AR management

-- Aging analysis

-- Data cleaning & reporting
+- Financial report preparation

+- Error investigation and correction

+- Audit documentation and memorandum writing

+- Understanding of revenue and expenditure cycles

-- Visual presentation of receivables
+- Impact analysis of accounting errors

-**Tools:** Excel / Power BI / SQL Accounting
+**Tools:** XERO Accounting

-**Outcome:** An interactive dashboard and aging report that highlights overdue accounts and collection status, demonstrating the ability to manage receivables and support cash flow control.
+**Outcome:** A complete set of financial statements and a formal audit memorandum identifying and resolving two accounting errors (unrecorded payment and purchase bill misstatement), demonstrating skills in financial analysis, reconciliation, and internal control awareness.

 ---